lsolbach/TemplateEngine/README.md

 TemplateEditor
 ==============

-Eclipse plugin providing an editor with syntax highlighting for templates of the soulspace template engine.
+Eclipse plugin providing an editor with syntax highlighting for templates of the soulspace.org template engine.

 Project Lead
 ------------